If you’re looking for a great place to experience tourism by bicycle this post is for you.

 Our guides worked hard to keep us safe.
 They made us wait out a storm in the shelter of an abandoned railway station where we ate snacks and checked phones until the lightning passed.

 I actually like biking in a light rain.
-My shower cap keeps my head fairly dry.
+A shower cap stretched over my helmet keeps my head fairly dry.

 We cruised in sunshine southward following the Italian border, occasionally weaving into Italy and back to Slovenia with no passport checks.
 Then through vineyards and charming villages all the way to the Adriatic Sea.